Ckenen/Nanopore-Nascent-RNAseq-Project/4_RNAseq_ActD/README.md

-# RNA-seq of K562 with ActD treatment
+# RNA-seq of K562 under ActD treatment

-# Requirements

-    bowtie2
-    STAR
-    samtools
+The cDNA libraries for RNA-seq were stranded (RF).